98306044/elms/README.txt

 with this program; if not,  write to the Free Software Foundation,  Inc., 51 Franklin Street,  Fifth Floor,  Boston,  MA 02110-1301 USA.

 The features of this system are still being ironed out as discussions progress.

-Modules and Libraries used as part of this distribution are licensed according to their local LICENSE / README files though the vast majority is GPL and hosted on drupal.org as a result.
+Everything in this profile is Liscensed as GPL with the following exception:
+-- The Simile timeline library is BSD

 If you are interested in joining efforts in development please email elms@psu.edu.

 ------------
 UPGRADE PATH
 ------------
 If you were running Alpha code there is no upgrade path from Alpha to Beta.
 Clear out Alpha files and install this release as a fresh install.
-Upgrades will be supported between versions of Beta / Release Candidate / Final.
+Upgrades will be supported between versions of Beta / Release Candidate.

 ------------
 INSTALLATION
 ------------
-*Download the ELMS ICMS distribution from http://drupal.psu.edu/fserver *Unzip and go to the install.php page from a web-browser as you normally would when installing Drupal *Select the ELMS radio bubble and run through the typical Drupal installation *Select the core focus and optional packages that you'd like to install with ELMS *You are now running ELMS, enjoy making courses!
+*Download the ELMS distribution from http://drupal.psu.edu/fserver *Unzip and go to the install.php page from a web-browser as you normally would when installing Drupal *Select the ELMS radio bubble and run through the typical Drupal installation *Select the core focus, features and optional packages that you'd like to install with ELMS *You are now running ELMS, enjoy making courses!

 ------------